saggins/AFKBot/README.md

 ## Install

- 1. Make sure you have installed Node on your PC, once you have installed it, you can proceed to the next step.
+ 1. Make sure you have installed *Node* on your PC, once you have installed it, you can proceed to the next step.
 You can download Node [here](https://nodejs.org/).
  1. Create a folder somewhere in you PC.
  2. Extract the downloaded .zip in the folder.
  3. Now, open the command prompt (press WIN + R, it should open a window, type in "cmd" and hit ENTER).
- 4. Navigate to the folder where you put the files (Example: type "cd C:\Users\MrMoraschi\Desktop\BotFolder" and hit ENTER).
+ 4. Navigate to the folder where you put the files (Example: type "cd C:\Users\DrMoraschi\Desktop\BotFolder" and hit ENTER).
- 5. Now where are going to install Mineflayer and the other Plug-ins, type:
+ 5. Now where are going to install *Mineflayer* and the other Plug-ins, type:

 	`npm install mineflayer`

-    this will install Mineflayer, when finished installing, type:
+    this will install *Mineflayer*, when finished installing, type:

 	`npm install mineflayer-dashboard`

     and keep repeating the process until all the Plug-ins are installed:

-	mineflayer-pathfinder to make the bot follow you:
+    *mineflayer-pathfinder* to make the bot follow you:

 	`npm install mineflayer-pathfinder`

-	mineflayer-dashboard to create the GUI:
+    *mineflayer-dashboard* to create the GUI:

 	`npm install mineflayer-dashboard`

-	mineflayer-bloodhound to know who attacked you and with what:
+    *mineflayer-bloodhound* to know who attacked you and with what:

 	`npm install mineflayer-bloodhound`

-	node-notifier to create Windows Desktop Notifications:
+    *node-notifier* to create Windows Desktop Notifications:

 	`npm isntall node-notifier`

  6. Now that all the things have been installed, the bot is ready to run and go AFK.